-This exhibition, originally scheduled to open on February 5, 2022, has been moved to March 12 following the recent death of Jean-François Jaeger on December 26, 2021, and modified to be dedicated to him in tribute.
+This exhibition, originally scheduled to open on February 5, 2022, has been moved following the recent death of Jean-François Jaeger on December 26, 2021, and modified to be dedicated to him in tribute.

 I don’t possess, I belong to, was his leitmotif, embodied in the way he practiced his profession as a gallery owner, as a profession of faith.
 For more than 66 years, with a rare sense of commitment, humility and integrity, he maintained the dedication to excellence instilled by Jeanne Bucher, while following the creative development of outstanding artists and passionately defending their work.
 The list of his activities is as long as it is rich, both in the gallery and in international museums where he worked tirelessly to support the artists who were the gallery’s mainstays, and on whom his expertise was legendary: Vieira da Silva and Árpad Szenes, Nicolas de Staël, Hans Reichel, Bissière, Mark Tobey, Jean Dubuffet, Asger Jorn, Louis Nallard, Fermin Aguayo, Wilfrid Moser….

-From March 12 to April 30, 2022, the gallery will present a selection of works by Jean Dubuffet (1901-1985): paintings, sculptures, drawings and silkscreen editions from the artist’s various cycles, from the 1950s to 1985, including the cycles of L’Hourloupe, Non-lieux, Mires and Psychosites.
+From September 10 to November 19, the gallery will present a selection of works by Jean Dubuffet (1901-1985): paintings, sculptures, drawings and silkscreen editions from the artist’s various cycles, from the 1950s to 1985, including the cycles of L’Hourloupe, Non-lieux, Mires and Psycho-sites.

 The works on paper central to our exhibition—and the drawings in particular—were never considered by Jean Dubuffet to be preliminary sketches.
 A process that accompanied each of his series, drawing offered him tremendous freedom of expression, whether in his doodles in ballpoint pen in the Hourloupe cycle (1962-1974), rapidly executed while he was talking on the telephone; in his Crayonnages (1974), made with simple colored pencils; or in Récits et Conjonctures (1975), composed of elements that were cut out and/or glued.
 This also pertains to Sites aux figurines and illustrations for his book Bonpiet beau neuille, as well as to Mires and Non-Lieux, which, along with Activations, would be Dubuffet’s last series, produced just a few weeks before his death in 1985.
 Together, this ensemble invites visitors to follow Jean Dubuffet and the immense creativity he demonstrated with his pen in hand.